MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-06-Implement-data-privacy.md

 ---
 lab:
   title: Explore Unity Catalog in Azure Databricks
-  description: In this exercise, you've enabled and configured Unity Catalog for an Azure Databricks workspace and used it to work with data in a metastore.
-To learn more about what you can do with Unity Catalog in Azure Databricks, see Data governance with Unity Catalog.
+  description: You'll gain hands-on experience implementing centralized data governance with Unity Catalog by configuring external metastore storage using Azure Data Lake Storage Gen2 with managed identity access through an access connector.
+You'll learn how to create catalogs, schemas, and tables with fine-grained permission management to control data access, and use lineage tracking to understand how queries and transformations connect to source data for auditing and governance purposes.
-  duration: 92 minutes
+  duration: 45 minutes
   level: 300
   islab: true
   primarytopics:
-    - Azure
     - Azure Databricks
+    - Azure Portal
 ---

 # Explore Unity Catalog in Azure Databricks